davidjbeveridge/mia_portfolio/data/artifacts/final_reflection_leadership.markdown

 different types of leaders, but I could not have categorized them.
 I didn’t realize the breadth of my own leadership; I tend to challenge the norms, and I lead by refusing to conform to what everyone else is doing.
-I usually stand out because of what I my beliefs.
+I usually stand out because of what I believe.
 One of my great strengths is my solid character;
 I choose to do the right thing, even under pressure.
 One of my weaknesses is my ineloquent public speaking; my nerves tend to get the best of me and I start fumbling my words.
 I have learned to realize this and I have to be extremely